All Products

 Dictionary Attack

-Frequent logon attempts are performed from IP addresses.
-A large number of accounts are used, and dictionary attacks may occur.
+Frequent logon attempts are initiated from the same IP address, and a large number of accounts are used.
+Dictionary attacks may occur.

 We recommend that you check whether the logon is successful based on log details, change the password on a regular basis, and ensure that weak passwords are not used.
 We also recommend that you implement CAPTCHA measures to limit the number of logon attempts or configure rate limiting policies to ensure the reasonable use of API resources.